OBSERVABILITY PLATFORM

 Pools using a global priority setting can't change their priorities on an individual pool page.

-You can also view the graph for total consumption, and a bar chart for consumption by pool.
-Select or clear the checkboxes next to each name to display or remove that pool from the bar chart.
+5. In the Quota Allocation chart, select or clear the checkboxes next to each pool name to display or remove that pool from the bar chart.

-3. Click Done after completing your changes.+
+6. Click Done after completing your changes.

 terraform apply